django-hurricane/django-hurricane/docs/usage.rst

 **Run the AMQP (0-9-1) Consumer**

-To start the Django-powered AMQP consumer run the management command *consume*:
+In order to start the Django-powered AMQP consumer following *consume*-command can be used:
 ::
     python manage.py consume HANLDER